This story has been updated. It was originally published on October 9, 2017.

 The good news is that you have help: Google, Apple, Microsoft, and other tech giants don’t want impostors to take over your online identities either, so they’ll try their best to restore your access.
 For example, in some cases where you can’t open your account, it’s because the company sensed suspicious activity and automatically locked everyone out.

-Once you report your issue, follow the instructions the app or service gives you—these will be tailored specifically for your account.
+Then just follow the instructions the app or service gives you—these will be tailored specifically for your account.
 Different programs employ different recovery methods, so you might have to confirm your phone number or backup email address, or answer personal questions—such as a few queries about your Facebook friends—to prove you are the real account owner.

 Change your passwords